petarivanovv9/Python101-and-Algo1-Courses/Algo-1/README.md

 # Algo-1

-The first edition of the algo course in Hack Bulgaria
+# All tasks during Algo v1 course in Hack Bulgaria.
+Link of the course: https://github.com/HackBulgaria/Algo-1

 ## Partners